publishpress/PublishPress-Planner/src/readme.txt

 * Improved editorial comments layout;
 * Improved users and user groups layout;
 * Changed the label of the setting for the notification module adjusting to the new notification workflows;
+* Removed field "Always notify the blog admin" from the notification settings.
+This is now set on the notification workflow;

 = [1.6.1] - 2017-07-27 =